cloudera/impyla/DEVELOP.md

     python setup.py register sdist bdist_egg upload
     ```

-6. If working on master, bump up to the next version with a `-dev` tag
+6. If working on master, bump up to the next anticipated version with a `-dev`
+tag and commit

 *Backporting*

-1. Checkout the branch for the version to backport onto
+1. Checkout the tag for the version to backport onto and create a new branch

+    ```bash
+    git checkout vX.Y.Z
+    git checkout -b backport
+    ```

-2. Cherry pick the relevant commits onto the branch
+2. Cherry pick the relevant commits onto the `backport` branch

 3. Goto #1 for main release flow

+4. Remove the `backport` branch